slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - People who lack self-confidence love to make fun of others and denigrate their success, that’s how they feel better about themselves, don’t take it personally.
+- you’re so busy doubting yourself while so many others are intimidated by your potential.
 -->

 > *"One who believes in himself has no need to convince others." (...)